It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 The next generation of nuclear weapons, developed in the 1950s and 60s, were thousands of times more powerful.
 The lost bombs belonged to this generation.
 These were thermonuclear or hydrogen bombs, and they were based on a different nuclear reaction.

-At first, they went through the same fission stage as in the case of atomic bombs, releasing an amazing amount of energy.
-It ignited a second core containing hydrogen isotopes, deuterium (heavy hydrogen) and tritium (radioactive hydrogen), which collided and released even more energy, forming helium and one free neutron.
+First, they underwent the same fission stage as in the case of atomic bombs, releasing amazing amounts of energy.
+It ignited a second nucleus containing isotopes of hydrogen - deuterium (heavy hydrogen) and tritium (radioactive hydrogen), which collided and released even more energy, forming helium and one free neutron.

 In such a bomb, several security devices could be calculated.